melvin018/Computer-Vision-/README.md

 ### Submission Guidelines:
 - Ensure that each notebook (and python script) is fully completed and all cells are executed without errors.
 - Save each completed notebook with all outputs visible.
+- Convert each `.ipynb` file to a `.py` format for ease of use.
-- Push the completed notebooks to the GitHub repo.
+- Push the completed notebooks and the corresponding `.py` files to the GitHub repo.
 - Your GitHub repo should be private.

 ### Important Notes: